Virginia Railway Express (VRE)

 Source: Virginia Railway Express Strategic Plan, Phase 2 report, Origin Catchment (Map 4)

-Of course, cultural changes could radically alter long-range plans for development and transportation; straight-line projections of the future based on the development pattern of the past 60 years could be wrong.
-Two of the greatest threats to VRE ridership: - urban revitalization, where Millenials and future generations choose to live and raise children in the urban core rather than the exurbs and suburbs
+Two of the greatest threats to VRE ridership in 2020 were: - urban revitalization, where Millennials and future generations choose to live and raise children in the urban core rather than the exurbs and suburbs

 - telecommuting, as spurred by the COVID-19 pandemic in 2020

-If telecommuting becomes a standard alternative and workers of the future only need to drive to the office twice a week for face-to-face meetings, rush hour congestion could diminish.
+If telecommuting became a standard alternative and workers of the future only need to drive to the office twice a week for face-to-face meetings, rush hour congestion could diminish.
 If the demand for expanding commuter rail deeper into exurbia disappeared, capital costs for commuter rail could be minimized to just replacement equipment.
-However, since the users of commuter rail pay less than 100% of the operating and maintenance costs, public support for expensive annual subsidies could drop.
+However, since the users of commuter rail pay less than 100% of the operating and maintenance costs, public support for $100 million in annual subsidies could drop.
 If users are required to pay more per trip, then feer peoiple will ride VRE, revenues could drop, and the system could end up in a death spiral.

 VRE ridership has grown since 1992, but could be affected by improvements on I-66, gas prices, telecommuting, and self-driving cars